 An AI agent adds action.
 Instead of only producing an answer, it can inspect context, choose a tool, call that tool, review the result, and decide what should happen next.
 A useful business agent might read a support ticket, retrieve account history, draft a reply, create an internal task, and ask for approval before sending anything to the customer.

-The key implementation difference is tool access.
-Once an AI system can update records, send messages, change schedules, trigger workflows, or move money, the project becomes a software system with permissions, state, tests, logs, and rollback paths.
-The best agents are narrow at first: one workflow, clear success criteria, limited write access, and explicit failure behavior.
+The implementation shift is tool access.
+Once an AI system can update records, send messages, change schedules, trigger workflows, or affect money, the project becomes production software with permissions, state, tests, logs, and rollback paths.
+The best first agents are narrow: one workflow, clear success criteria, limited write access, realistic eval cases, and explicit failure behavior.

 This is where AI development services should feel more like product engineering than experimentation.
-The goal is to build a dependable workflow, not a clever demo.
+The goal is not a clever demo.
+The goal is a dependable workflow that can be measured, supported, and improved after launch.

 What Agentic AI Means In Practice